krytonx85/k8sntnxautosetup/README.md

 2. Create and Deploy 4 VMs on your Prism Element using nutanix v2 api calls
 3. Use Kubespray - deploy a default configuration kubernetes cluster
 4. Deploy addons like
-  - Nutanix CSI 2.0
+  a.
+Nutanix CSI 2.0
-  - Nginx Ingress
+  b.
+Nginx Ingress
-  - Istio Service Mesh
+  c.
+Istio Service Mesh

 # Installation Instruction